Generic purple banner with one of the buildings at the North Hill campus.

 Creating a welcoming environment, fostering a sense of belonging, and learning about resources at the North Hill campus.

-Suicide Prevention Implementation Network Brandon have sponsored this initiative for the last two years.
+Suicide Prevention Implementation Network (SPIN) Brandon sponsored this initiative.
 We recognize that being a student involves navigating numerous challenges.
 We created a space for students to learn about various resources available for assistance and support on and off campus at the Len Evans Centre for Trades and Technology campus on the North Hill campus.
+The following community organizations joined us during the 2024-2025 academic year: SERC (November), Huddle (January), Men’s Resource Centre (February), Brandon Friendship Centre (February).
+Free coffee was provided thanks to the School of Trades.
+Prizes, give-aways and resources were offered thanks to SPIN and Bell Let’s Talk.

 If you or someone you know is thinking about suicide, call or text Canada’s Suicide Crisis Helpline at 9-8-8.